terra-money/docs/docs/develop/dapp/smart-contracts/CW20-factory.md

 ### 4. Modify `terrain.config.json`

-1. Open `terrain.config.json`.
+a.
+Open `terrain.config.json`.
-2. Copy the `instantiateMsg` property in to `terrain.config.json`.
+b.
+Copy the `instantiateMsg` property in to `terrain.config.json`.
 This allows you to send the correct data to the smart contract upon instantiation:

 ```Json
 {